ryanjm/scheduling/readme.md

 ### Creating a schedule_item

 A schedule item is simply a join table between a `Schedule` and an `InspectionStructure`.
-Since a schedule can be something like "Every other Monday", when the user adds this `schedule_item` we could give them the option of when this schedule should start.
-Alternatively we could move this `start_date` to the `Schedule` itself.
+Since a schedule can be something like "Every other Monday", when the user adds this `schedule_item` we could give them the option of when this schedule should start (vs starting when it is created).

+> Alternatively we could move this `start_date` to the `Schedule` itself.
 I don't like doing that since the user might be preping a new site and their contract doesn't start for another two weeks.
-OR the fact that this gives them the flexability to allow "Every other Monday" to represent two different schedules.
+OR the fact that this gives them the flexability to allow "Every other Monday" to represent two "different" schedules.
 One that starts on a given week and the other that starts on the next week.
 Either way, if we do want to refactor that, it shouldn't be hard to do so.

 A `ScheduleItem` is responsibile for creating new todos.